PurwadhikaDev/DeltaGroup_DTI_02_FinalProject/README.md

 2. Handling Class Imbalance: Using Borderline SMOTE oversampling to balance the dataset.
 3. Benchmarking Models: Testing various algorithms like Logistic Regression, Random Forest, XGBoost, etc.
 4. Model Evaluation: Using appropriate metrics for churn prediction.

+## Conclusion
+### Conclusion for Business
+1. key customer profiles related to churn:
+- Gender: Churn rates show minimal differences across genders, ranging from 26-27%.
+- Generation: Older customers have a higher churn rate (41.7%) compared to younger customers.
+- Marital Status: Customers without a partner are more likely to churn compared to those with a partner.
+- Dependents: Customers without family dependents are more likely to churn (31.3%) than those with dependents.

+2. Top factors contribute to churn
+- Contract: Shorter contracts are more likely to result in churn.
+Customer with 'Month-to-month' contract is more likely to churn (42.7%), compared to 'one year contract' (11.3%) and 'two year contract' (2.8%)
+- Monthly Charges: low monthly charges are more likely lead to churn. customer who spend monthly charges less than $67.2 are at high churn risk.
+- Tenure: Newer customers are at higher risk of churning.
+Customers with 1-5 month tenure contribute to 40% (744 out of 1866) of total tenure.
+- Internet Service: Fiber optic users tend to churn more, contributing around 41.9% of customer churn compared to another internet service.
+- paperless Billing: customers with paperless billing tend to churn (33.6 % churn rate)

+### Conclusion for Model
+1. Best Machine Learning model:
+Based on our analysis, the best model for predicting churn is **Logistic Regression with Borderline SMOTE oversampling**, using the following parameters:
+- C: 10
+- Penalty: I1
+- Solver: saga
+- Class weight: balanced
+- Threshold: 0.43

+This model achieves an F2 score of 0.75 and a recall score of 90%, meaning it can effectively predict 90% customers who are likely to churn.

+2. Marketing Cost Optimization using the model
+- **Without Model:** Out of 7,043 customers, 26.5% (1,866) are projected to churn, requiring acquisition efforts, while the remaining 5,177 customers fall under retention strategies.
+The total cost incurred without intervention is $424,970, consisting of $373,200 for acquisition and $51,770 for retention.
+- **With Model:** With a recall of 90%, the model correctly identifies 1,679 out of 1,866 churners that require targeted retention efforts, while 187 churners are missed and require acquisition.
+The total cost incurred with the model is $173,120, consisting of $51,770 for retaining non-churners, $83,950 for preventing churn among identified customers, and $37,400 for acquiring new customers to replace those missed by the model.
+- **Summary:** By implementing the model, the total cost was significantly reduced from $424,970 to $173,120.
+This resulted in savings of $251,850, demonstrating the model's effectiveness in optimizing costs.

+3. Model Trustworthy:
+maintains a balance between recall and F2-score across training and test sets.
+Specifically, the recall for class 1 is 88.58% (train) vs. 90.10% (test), and the F2-score is 74.59% (train) vs. 75.02% (test).
+Since the differences are minimal (+1.52% recall and +0.43% F2-score on test data), there is no significant drop in performance.
+This consistency indicates good generalization, making the model reliable for real-world use.

+4. Model Limitation:
+- **Data imbalance in the Churn group.**
+Currently, data imbalance is addressed through data engineering.
+However, this approach still carries the risk of errors and is not as effective as having a naturally balanced dataset.

+- **Features limitation**
+The model predicts customer churn based on the following features: **gender, SeniorCitizen, Partner, Dependents, tenure, PhoneService, MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies, Contract, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges.** If new features are added to the dataset, the model will not be able to account for their impact on churn prediction, requiring retraining data.

+- **Features range limitation.**
+The churn prediction model is trained on the following value ranges for each feature:
+  - gender = Male, Female
+  - senior_citizen = No, Yes
+  - partner = No, Yes
+  - dependents = No, Yes
+  - tenure = 0 - 72 months
+  - phone_service = Yes, No
+  - multiple_lines = No, Yes, No phone service
+  - internet_service = Fiber optic, DSL, No
+  - online_security = No, Yes, No internet service
+  - online_backup = No, Yes, No internet service
+  - device_protection = No, Yes, No internet service
+  - tech_support = No, Yes, No internet service
+  - streaming_tv = No, Yes, No internet service
+  - streaming_movies = No, Yes, No internet service
+  - contract = Month-to-month, One year, Two year
+  - paperless_billing = Yes, No
+  - payment_method = Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic)
+  - monthly_charges = 19.85 - 114.70
+  - total_charges = 19.65 - 6849.40

+If new data contains values outside these ranges, the model may still make predictions, but their accuracy and reliability are uncertain.
+To ensure accurate predictions, the model should be retrained with updated data that includes the new value ranges

+## Recommendation

+### Recommendation for Business
+Here are the prioritized strategies for business improvement to prevent customer churn:
+- **Increase Contract Retention**: Offer a 10-15% discount or free service upgrades for customers who switch from month-to-month to one- or two-year contracts.
+- **Bonus for High Spender**: Customers who spend more than the monthly charges average can get additional service bonuses.
+- **Improve New Customer Retention**: Implement a personalized onboarding program (emails, tutorials, or dedicated support calls) targeting customers within their first 5 months.
+- **Enhance Fiber Optic Service Experience**: Offer a 20% discount on the first 5 months of online security, backup, or tech support for customers with fiber optic service.
+Conduct customer satisfaction surveys specifically for fiber optic users, identifying key issues related to performance, pricing, or support for improvements.
+- **Optimize Paperless Billing Experience**: Introduce payment reminder emails or provide dedicated customer service to call for reminders.

+### Recommendation for Model

+- **Balance the dataset**: We can try to use other resampling techniques and collect more real-world data to balance the dataset.
+This is useful for improving model reliability and reducing bias.
+- **Expand feature set**: If we add new features, we can regularly analyze and add new features, ensuring the model captures all relevant factors influencing churn.
+- **Update model for new data**: Try to re-train the model periodically when we have new features or value ranges to maintain prediction accuracy.
+- **Adjust parameter range**: Currently, we are using the maximum 10 for C parameters.
+We can try to broaden the range to get better results.
+- **Add more relevant features**: For example, currently, we don't have an 'age' feature, so it's quite difficult to distinguish between senior citizens and non-senior citizens for future data.
+Adding such features can improve model performance.